Parole records reveal Saskatchewan suspect's brutal story

 February parole papers show that the board ultimately decided to lift the November stay but left the reprimand in his case.

-“It is the opinion of the Council that you will not pose an undue risk to society if you are legally released and that your release will contribute to the protection of society by facilitating your reintegration into society as a law-abiding citizen,” the documents say.
+“The Council believes that you will not pose an undue risk to society if you are legally released and that your release will contribute to the protection of society by facilitating your reintegration into society as a law-abiding citizen,” the documents say.

-By May, the Crime Stoppers issued a warning to Sanderson, who he says is at large.
+By May, Crime Stoppers had issued a warning for Sanderson, who was described as “unlawfully at large”.

-Saskatoon police previously confirmed they were looking for Miles Sanderson when he stopped seeing his assigned social worker and was classified as “illegally at large.”
+Saskatoon police previously confirmed that they have since been looking for Miles Sanderson after he stopped seeing his assigned social worker.